 Live recordings or stripped down versions of previously released songs are NOT eligible.

 “Greatest Hits” packages are not eligible.
 Greatest hits packages are defined as albums containing over 50% of previously released cuts.
 Live albums are eligible only if 50% or greater of the cuts are new (not previously released or newly arranged).

 If an album has been previously released and then re-released in a different language with the same musical arrangement it will not qualify.

 10. If I am asked to provide proof of my release date since it does not appear online, what information do I need to provide?

-You may submit a manufacturing invoice, a letter from the distributor or record company, or a contract showing Internet point of sale.
+You may submit a manufacturing invoice, a letter from the distributor or record company, or a contract showing the online point of sale.

 11. What defines a full album length?
 What defines an EP length?